Wikipedia – The Text Adventure

 Wikipedia: The Text Adventure is an indie interactive fiction browser game developed by the London-based Kevan Davis.
 It was released in 2017, and pulls data from Wikipedia to automatically generate a playable video game.
 It was praised by the media for its unique idea and retro appearance, but criticized for the emotionless, AI-generated nature of its content.

 Gameplay

-The game is based on classic 1980s Infocom interactive fiction titles, with similar graphics and interface, including making article pictures into "staticky pixel art".
+The game is based on 1980s Infocom interactive fiction titles, with similar graphics and interface, including making article pictures into "staticky pixel art".

 Development

 The game was originally inspired by a previous 2015 project, Around the World in X Wikipedia Articles, in which the developer programmed software to write a novel by pulling information about locations from Wikipedia articles.
 In creating the game, he realized that the compiler would quickly be overloaded if it tried to auto-generate a standalone adventure all at once, so he made the game generate itself as the player progressed through different choices.

 Davis stated that the purpose of the game was about "players setting their own challenges, defining their own paths".